leo-arch/clifm/README.md

 CliFM is a completely text-based file manager able to perform all the basic operations you may expect from any other FM.
 Besides these common operations, such as copy, move, remove, etc, CLiFM most distinctive features are:

+* It is REALLY text-based.
+No GUI (like Thunar and the like) nor TUI or curses (like Ranger) at all, just text.
+Since it does not need any GUI, it can run on the Linux built-in console and even on a SSH or telnet session.

+* With a memory footprint below 5 MiB and a disk usage of 0.25 MiB, it is incredibly lightweight and fast, and as such, able to run on really old hardware.
+It is probabily the most lightweight and fastest file manager out there.

-* The use of short (and even one-letter) commands, and list numbers (ELN's) for filenames.
+* The use of short (and even one-character) commands, and list numbers (ELN's) for filenames.
 For example, instead of typing: `cp file1 file2 file3 file4 dir/`, you can do this: `c 1-4 7`.
 Shorter and quicker.
 As a plus, ELN's can also be used with external commands.
 Example: `diff 1 5` or `ls -l 12 14`.
 If numbers are a bit tricky to you, as they are to me, you can use the TAB key to expand the ELN to the corresponding filename.
 So, type `r 56`, then TAB, and it becomes `r filename`.

 * Bookmarks: Let's suppose you constantly need to access `/media/data/misc/iso_images`.
-With CLiFM bookmarks function, to access this location could be as easy as this: `bm` (or `Alt-b`), to call the bookmarks function, and then `1`, provided `/media/data/misc/iso_images` is your first bookmark.
+With CLiFM bookmarks function, accessing this location could be as easy as this: `bm` (or `Alt-b`), to call the bookmarks function, and then `1`, provided `/media/data/misc/iso_images` is your first bookmark.

 ![alt_tag](https://github.com/leo-arch/clifm/blob/master/images/bookmarks.png)

 * Files selection: the ability to select (and deselect) files from here and there, even in different instances of the program, and then operate on them as you whish via the Selection Box or the `sel` keyword.
-Example: `s 1 4 56 33` will send the files corresponding to these element list numbers to the Selection Box.
+Example: `s 1 4 56 33` will send the files corresponding to these ELN's to the Selection Box.
 Then, by typing `sb` you can check the contents of the Selection Box.
 Let's suppose you want to copy a couple of files from your home directory to some distant path, say `/media/data/misc`.
 Instead of copying all these files individually, you just select the files and then tell the `paste` command where to copy them:

 `s 1 2 3 6` (or `s 1-3 6`) and then `paste sel /media/data/misc`